 You can make sure that message events are sent and processed just once per subscriber at different levels.
-One way is to use a deduplication feature offered by the messaging infrastructure you are
+One way is to use a deduplication feature offered by the messaging infrastructure you are using.
+Another is to implement custom logic in your destination microservice.
+Having validations at both the transport level and the application level is your best bet.

-Deduplicating message events at the EventHandler level
+De-duplicating message events at the EventHandler level

-One way to make sure that an event is processed just once by any receiver is by implementing certain logic when processing the message events in event handlers.
-For example, that is the approach used in the eShopOnContainers application, as you can see in the source code of the OrdersController class when it receives a CreateOrderCommand command.
-(In this case we use an HTTP request command, not a message-based command, but the logic you need to make a message-based command idempotent is similar.)
+One way to do make sure that an event is processed just once by each destination recipient is by implementing certain logic when processing the message events at the event handlers.
+That approach is for instance the one chose by eShopOnContainers when receiving the CreateOrderCommand, although in this case is an Http request command, not a message-based command, but in regards the logic you need to implement to make a command idempotent, can be pretty similar.

-Deduplicating messages when using RabbitMQ
+De-duplicating messages when using RabbitMQ

-When intermittent network failures happen, messages can be duplicated, and the message receiver must be ready to handle these duplicated messages.
-If possible, receivers should handle messages in an idempotent way, which is better than explicitly handling them with deduplication.
+When intermittent network failures happen, messages can be duplicated and the message receivers must be ready to handle them.
+If possible, those receivers should handle messages in an idempotent way which would be better than explicitly handling with deduplication.

-According to the RabbitMQ documentation, "If a message is delivered to a consumer and then requeued (because it was not acknowledged before the consumer connection dropped, for example) then RabbitMQ will set the redelivered flag on it when it is delivered again (whether to the same consumer or a different one).
+According to the RabbitMQ documentation, "if a message is sent to a comsumer and the requeued (because it was not acknowledged before the consumer connection dropped, for example), RabbitMQ will set the redeLivered flag on it when it is delivered again (whether to the same consumer or to a different one)".

-If the "redelivered" flag is set, the receiver must take that into account, because the message might already have been processed.
-But that is not guaranteed; the message might never have reached the receiver after it left the message broker, perhaps because of network issues.
-On the other hand, if the "redelivered" flag is not set, it is guaranteed that the message has not been sent more than once.
-Therefore, the receiver needs to deduplicate messages or process messages in an idempotent way only if the "redelivered" flag is set in the message.
+If the "redelivered" flag is set, the receiver must take that into account as that message might has already been processed, but it's not guaranteed, it might never have reached the receiver after it went out of the message broker because of any network issue.

+On the other hand, if the "redelivered" flag is not set, it is for sure that the message has not been sent more than once.
+So, the receiver would only need to deduplicate messages or process messages in an idempotent way if the "redelivered" flag is set in the message.